cmiles/PiSlicedDayPhotos/README.md

   ]
 ```

 ### Setup Notes

-Clone, build and publish this project.
+Suggested setup: Clone, build and publish this project to a folder - then on the Pi:

-Suggested setup:
  - In your home directory - make a directory for the program and the photos:
 	```
 	mkdir PiSlicedDayPhotos